The Clever Hans Mirage: A Comprehensive Survey on Spurious Correlations in Machine Learning: Spurious Correlations

 \section{Spurious Correlations}

-Spurious correlation, namely ``\textit{correlations that do not imply causation}" in statistics, refers to a situation where two variables appear to be related to each other, but the relationship is coincidental or confounded by an external variable.
+In statistics, spurious correlation, namely ``\textit{correlations that do not imply causation},'' refers to two variables that appear related to each other, but their true relationship is either coincidental or confounded by an external variable.
 This phenomenon leads to misleading or incorrect interpretations of data and models.

-We first give a formal definition below.
+A classic historical analogy is \textit{Clever Hans} (Figure~\ref{fig:clever_hans}), a horse in early 20th-century Germany that drew worldwide attention for performing arithmetic and other intellectual tasks \citep{lapuschkin2019unmasking}.
+However, Hans did not actually understand these concepts; instead, he responded based on subtle, unintentional cues in his trainer's posture.
+Today, machine learning agents tend to exhibit similar behavior, relying on non-semantic, spurious features that correlate with the correct answer during training, but fail to generalize to broader or shifted distributions.
+We first give a formal definition.